stellarshenson/henryk-analysis/references/ChatGPT_Prompts.md

 ## Recordings Classification Prompt

 You are a psychologist who analyses transcriptions for the court.

 Attached or provided is a transcription of a recording from father to his 2.5y old son, who dad isn't able to see often.
 Father meets his son briefly, for just a short while every month or every two months.
 For various reasons.
 Can you please analyse the content of a dad's recordings transcritions and generate a classification json according to the schema.
-Dad will use the classification to subm
+Dad will use the classification to submit it to the court and to allow analysis with the data analysis tools
-- Dad's family: babusia Stenia z krakowa, dziadzius Slawek z krakowa, wujek Michal, ciocia Daniela, wujek Mikolaj, ciocia Marta, kuzyn Arturek, kuzyn Filipek, kuzynka Anastazja
-- Dad's friends: wujek Seweryn, ciocia Malgosia, kuzynka Hania, wujek Mungo, wujek Alex and some other uncles and aunts.
-- Mom's family: babusia/babcia Teresa z Dobronia.
-Often when mentioned 'babcia' in the transcription without specifying which babcia is it - father means this babcia.
-- Daycare aunts and uncles: ciocia Sylwia, ciocia Martyna, wujek Eryk, wujek Karol

 You will classify the transcription using the following json.
 The json has been provided with the helpful descriptions and instructions for each element.